 14. Community Support

-Popular boilerplate templates often come with strong community backing, giving you access to a wealth of resources like documentation, tutorials, plugins, and regular updates.
+Popular boilerplate templates have a strong community backing, giving you access to resources like documentation, tutorials, plugins, and regular updates.

 15. Increased Reliability

-Since these templates are extensively tested by multiple users and development teams before being widely adopted.
+Templates are extensively tested by multiple users and development teams before being widely adopted.
 This gives you a stable foundation to build on, reducing the chances of unexpected problems and ensuring a smoother development process.
+The biggest benefit of boilerplates is the reliability from the industry experts.
+Since developers maintain their products, you can easily trust, and build applications with it.